-- the student's preparation for undertaking it, including any comments or concerns regarding the student's academic record as it relates to the project, and
+- Describe the student's preparation for undertaking it, including any comments or concerns regarding the student's academic record as it relates to the project.

-- your intended role as a partner in the project (recognizing that some partnerships will be minimal).
+- What is your role as a partner in the project?

-- if you have worked with the student before, please indicate if this is a new endeavor or a continuation of a previous project.
-If it is a continuation, please explain the new questions being explored.
+- Is this a new project or a continuation of a previous project?
+If it is a continuation, what new questions will be explored?

-PINS operates on a reimbursement system.
+PinS operates on a reimbursement system.
 Students are responsible for purchasing their own supplies and will receive a reimbursement with the proper documents.
-The URC office will not order or purchase supplies.
-A department or faculty member may purchase supplies for the student, in which case the URC office can do a budget transfer.
-Please contact the URC Coordinator, Holly MacKenzie (email@example.com or 871-4301) if you have any questions about budget policies.
+The URC will not order or purchase supplies.
+You or your department may purchase supplies for the student, in which case the URC can do a budget transfer.
+If your department is purchasing supplies, please contact the URC to discuss payment or reimbursement options.

 All project related expenses must be turned into the URC office:

-- For PinS- according to the timeline submitted (June 1, 2014 at the latest)
+- For PinS--according to the timeline submitted (June 1 at the latest)

 - For Student Scholar Travel Fund-30 days after travel